-- 10 This section of the agreement also sets out how the decision-making body takes its decisions and how it conducts its business.
-It states how meetings are to be chaired and the status of this chairperson and whether that extends to speaking for the consortium (where necessary) to external regulators and national authorities. - 11 It also sets out how differences between members of the decision-making body or among the partner-providers are to be handled.
-If the adoption of means of alternative dispute resolution (such as mediation or arbitration) are acceptable to the decision-making body it should specify this and require that disputes are submitted to such means and that the alternative means of dispute resolution are exhausted before there can be recourse to litigation. - 12 In a transnational arrangement, the statements required by paragraph 11 above are have particular logistical dimensions and should be given careful consideration.
+This section of the agreement also sets out how the decision-making body takes its decisions and how it conducts its business.
+It states how meetings are to be chaired and the status of this chairperson and whether that extends to speaking for the consortium (where necessary) to external regulators and national authorities.

-54 Members of the consortium will each need to understand the taxation implications of the collaboration for themselves and for the consortium as an entity in its own right (where this is relevant).
+16 Members of the consortium will each need to understand the taxation implications of the collaboration for themselves and for the consortium as an entity in its own right (where this is relevant).